MemaroX/CV_FInalProject/README.md

-# CV_FInalProject: Handwritten Digit Recognition with TensorFlow and Keras
+# Handwritten Digit Recognition: A Computer Vision Final Project

-`CV_FInalProject` is a comprehensive computer vision project focused on the classic problem of **handwritten digit classification**.
-It implements a neural network model using TensorFlow and Keras to accurately recognize digits from the MNIST dataset, serving as a practical demonstration of fundamental machine learning and deep learning concepts.
+This project implements a neural network model to classify handwritten digits using the MNIST dataset.
+It was developed as a **final project for a Computer Vision course** and achieved a score of **93%**, demonstrating a strong understanding of machine learning and deep learning fundamentals in the context of image classification.

 ## Overview